flyteorg/flyteidl/protos/docs/admin/admin.rst

 A LaunchPlan provides the capability to templatize workflow executions.
 Launch plans simplify associating one or more schedules, inputs and notifications with your workflows.
-Launch plans can be shared and used to trigger executions with predefined inputs even when a workflow definition doesn't necessarily have a default value for said input.
+Launch plans can be shared and used to trigger executions with predefined inputs even when a workflow definition doesn&#39;t necessarily have a default value for said input.